API

 • file_ids

-Array of file IDs (string, 36 characters) to be deleted if multiple files need to be deleted in one request.
+An array of file IDs (string, 36 characters) to be deleted when multiple files need to be removed in one request.

 OR